A maximum principle in spectral optimization problems for elliptic operators subject to mass density perturbations: Introduction

-Our method is too general to give a precise description of the extrema.
-However, our approach allows to state a maximum principle concerning all eigenvalues of a quite general class of elliptic operators which can be applied to arbitrary sets $C$ of mass densities.
+Our approach allows to state a maximum principle concerning all eigenvalues of a quite general class of elliptic operators which can be applied to arbitrary sets $C$ of mass densities, not necessarily convex.